 Notice Your Triggers

-Understanding why you reach for your phone is just as important as knowing how often you use it.
-Common triggers include:
+The reason you use your smartphone is as vital as knowing how frequently you make use of the device.
+Some common triggers include:

 - Boredom